grupyrp/logos/README.md

 Logos Grupy-RP
 ==============

-Repositório para os logos do grupy-RP
+Repositório para as logos do Grupy-RP